Best Places to Go Camping on Long Island with Kids

 Open April through early November

 Blydenburgh is a 600-plus-acre park of forests and meadows that lies along the headwaters of the Nissequogue River.
-At this camping spot, find 50 campsites for tents and trailers with shower and dump facilities.
+Here you will find 50 campsites for tents and trailers with shower and dump facilities.
 There is fishing and rowing on Stump Pond, a historic homestead and water mill to explore, a playground, and an extensive trail system that links up with trails in the neighboring Caleb Smith State Park Preserve.

 4. Cathedral Pines County Park – Middle Island